 Do I Need to Peel Zucchini For Baking

 The skin on zucchini is fragile, so you do not need to peel the skin before you shred it.
 Go right ahead and slice the zucchini with the peel on.
 It will not affect the flavor or texture of the brownies.

 Then measure and use as you would for any recipe.

 Do zucchini brownies need to be refrigerated?

 I recommend refrigerating your brownies, as they will store the best-refrigerated ones.
-The homemade brownies will keep for 4-5 days in the fridge.
+The homemade brownies will be kept for 4-5 days in the fridge.

 Just make sure that you keep them covered in an airtight container or wrap them well in aluminum foil.

 How to pick zucchini?

-- Smaller or medium zucchini offer more moisture where larger zucchini tend to be drier and the flavor will not be as crisp.
+- Smaller or medium zucchini offer more moisture, whereas larger zucchini tend to be drier, and the flavor will not be as crisp.

 - Look for brightly colored zucchini.
 Avoid zucchini that has blemishes or bruising.